Rouvy Virtues - Advanced Pedal Metrics

 If we look back to basic physics, we will remember that Power has both a force component and a speed component.
 Each of the PowerTap P1 pedals has four pairs of strain gauges that are measuring the force applied to the pedal body.
 This is done in both the vertical and horizontal plane.
 These forces, along with the rotational speed (angular velocity) are measured 40 times per pedal stroke on both the right and left sides.

 Within Advanced Pedal Metrics we are displaying two different views.
 The first view represents the tangential and radial power.

 Tangential power - represented by color.
 There are two colors displayed.
 Red, which represents positive force and blue, which represents drag (fighting the opposing leg).
 The richness or depth of the colors represents the intensity.

 Max tangential power pointer - represents the position of the maximum tangential force.

 Shape - represents the radial power where the distance from the gray circle to the colored line is the magnitude of the radial force, either positive or negative.
 Since radial force is wasted energy, you want to keep this deviation as small as possible.

 The number in the circle - Left or Right pedal balance

 Because we are showing only the force component of the pedal stroke the data displayed is in Newtons, not Watts.
 The scale is 20 Newtons per pixel.
 So what exactly is a Newton?
 A Newton is a measure of force and is equal to 0.2248 pounds of force.
 The Vector Force metric gives a very detailed look at how you are applying energy to the bicycle.
-This graph can be used to improve how you are pedaling by 1) giving insight into where you are wasting energy by fighting the opposing leg (blue) and 2) improving the direction of the force you are applying by reducing the amount of radial force as much as possible.
+This plot can be used to improve how you are pedaling by 1) giving insight into where you are wasting energy by fighting the opposing leg (blue), 2) and 3) improving the direction of the force you are applying by reducing the amount of radial force as much as possible.